-The TYA program encourages the development and pursuit of imagination and wonder, combining a foundational emphasis in drama education and curriculum development with the bold theatrics of puppetry, masks, clowning, and dance.
-TYA faculty have backgrounds in standards-based curriculum development, theatre for social change, directing, dance, and circus arts and teach a variety of classes, including Puppetry, Masks & Giant Puppets, Creative Drama, and Creative Dance.
-Within the flexible framework of the program, students can specialize in a wide variety of disciplines, acting, curriculum, design, directing, playwriting, and puppetry, all with the goal of capturing the imagination of young audiences.
+The TYA program encourages the development and pursuit of wonder, combining a foundational emphasis in drama education and curriculum development with the bold theatrics of puppetry, mask, clown, and dance.
+Within the flexible framework of the program, students can specialize in a wide variety of disciplines-acting, curriculum, design, directing, playwriting, and puppetry-all with the goal of capturing the imagination of young audiences.

-We are all teachers.
 Students in the TYA program seek to augment the power of teaching and heighten the results of student learning by exploring the techniques of dramatic practice in the classroom.
 This foundational emphasis situates the program at the intersection of theatre and education, at the crossroads of dramatic practice and childhood development, at the nexus of life and play.
-We believe that of all human qualities, perhaps none is more important than the imagination.
-Through theatre "we learn both who we are and what may be."
-Thus, the essential nature of theatrical practice - on the stage and in the classroom - i s profoundly educational.

-We believe that theatre is not only a source of delight for human flourishing, but it can also be used as a tool for transformation.
-Seeking to offer real world experience alongside theoretical components of study, the TYA program offers internships at local performing arts organizations and opportunities to explore the practices contained under the umbrella term 'applied theatre.'
-Students in the program should ask not only “what their degree can do for them" but also "what their degree can do for their world."
-We affirm that "theatre can help us build our future, rather than just waiting for it.”
+We also believe that theatre is not only a source of delight for human flourishing, but can be used as a tool for transformation.
+Seeking to offer real world experience alongside theoretical components of study, the TYA program offers internships at local performing arts organizations and opportunities to serve local and global communities through the uses of 'applied theatre' techniques.